-When researchers consider rebudgeting or other post-award changes and are uncertain about the allowability of such changes—particularly when such items are not mentioned in the agency or award regulations, cost principles or other policy documents—they are strongly encouraged to consult in advance with the designated RSP Grants & Contracts Financial Manager and Grants Specialist.
+When researchers consider rebudgeting or other post-award changes and are uncertain about the allowability of such changes—particularly when such items are not mentioned in the agency or award regulations, cost principles or other policy documents—they are strongly encouraged to consult in advance with the designated RSP Grants & Contracts Business Manager and Grants Specialist.
 Some of the most common post-award changes that require agency prior approval are

 Changes in the scope or objectives of the grant-supported activities.